-Another problem with today's economy - yes, unemployment rate is now below 6%, but income growth is missing.
+Another problem with today's economy - yes, unemployment rate is now below 6%, but income growth is missing (yes, it Is starting to pick up, but very slowly).
 E.g., inflation Adjusted income today is the same as it was twenty years ago.
 I.e., There has been no improvement in median family income over the Past two decades.
 That's why many people believe we are still in a recession, and consumer confidence remains weak.

-Just a reminder, consumer spending is 70% of the economy, and without real Income growth, spending can't grow very fast.
+Just a reminder, consumer spending is 70% of the economy, and without real Income growth, spending can't grow very fast!!